 REFRIGERANT BEHAVIOR

 "Refrigerants absorb heat by boiling in cold spaces and reject heat by condensing in warm spaces.
-By controlling pressure, we control when and where phase changes occur — enabling heat to be moved from cold to warm."
+By controlling pressure, we control when and where these phase changes occur; this enables heat to be moved from cold to warm places."

 Assumptions